 Former Student-Athletes Partner Up to Build An Expansive Rutgers Community

 After helping Rutgers Basketball enjoy one of its most successful multi-year runs in program history, former standout player Geo Baker has now shifted his focus beyond college basketball and into his professional life.
-Baker confirmed today that he has partnered with one of the most beloved individuals in Rutgers history, Eric LeGrand, as the two former student-athletes announce the launch of the Knight Society to connect the Rutgers community.
+Baker confirmed today that he has partnered with one of the most beloved individuals in Rutgers history, Eric LeGrand, as the two former student-athletes announce the launch of Knight Society to connect the Rutgers community.

 “The more time I spend at Rutgers, the more I have noticed a disconnect between current Rutgers students and the alumni,” said Baker.
 “There is a huge sense of Rutgers pride from Scarlet Knights everywhere, but that pride gets lost due to a lack of organization.
 Our goal at the Knight Society is to facilitate more engagement and interactions within the Rutgers ecosystem while also supporting the current athletes, which will ultimately uplift the community as a whole.”

-With an infrastructure that is based on NFT technology, NIL relationships, member benefits and event programming, the Knight Society is an expansive concept that will engage Rutgers fans, athletes, students, alumni, faculty and local businesses.
-The Knight Society seeks to provide unique value through facilitating experiences and interactions that are only available through membership.
+With an infrastructure that is based on NIL relationships, member benefits and event programming, Knight Society is an expansive concept that will engage Rutgers fans, athletes, students, alumni, faculty and local businesses.
+Knight Society seeks to provide unique value through facilitating experiences and interactions that are only available through membership.
 Some potential opportunities include private events with Rutgers athletes as well as discounts at local bars and restaurants.
 The NIL angle comes into play with the Knight Society connecting businesses to current Rutgers athletes.

 “We want to be different from the normal ‘Collective’ by giving our members the ultimate experience,” continued Baker.
 “This is not a project that will only support athletes.
 The Knight Society is a way to invest in yourself while also having the ultimate fan experience.
 Between the networking opportunities, local discounts, genuine interactions and the exclusive access to current Rutgers athletes, the Knight Society is a great opportunity for anyone who bleeds scarlet to become a more engaged member of this community.”

-Baker has found the perfect partner to launch the Knight Society in Eric LeGrand, who is the only player to have his number retired in the 153-year history of Rutgers Football.
+Baker has found the perfect partner to launch Knight Society in Eric LeGrand, who is the only player to have his number retired in the 153-year history of Rutgers Football.

 “Working on this project with my fellow Scarlet Knight, Geo Baker, has been a lot of fun,” said LeGrand.
 “Since the first time he approached me about the Knight Society and bringing the Rutgers community together, I was all in.
 I cannot wait to see how we connect R fellow alumni, R student-athletes and R network as a whole.”

-Prior to its official launch, a foundation for the Knight Society initiative was established through a Discord Channel that was created for the Rutgers community.
+Prior to its official launch, a foundation for Knight Society initiative was established through a Discord Channel that was created for the Rutgers community.
 The group has since escalated to more than 2,200 members who actively interact with one another about the various athletic programs at the university.
 The Discord also hosts public discussions with current Rutgers athletes and coaches.